IDBusinessSolutions/robotremoteagent/README.md

 The Java part of the tool needs to be built using Maven with the Python 2.7 part requiring Python to be installed.

 In order to work in a WebStart environment, the JAR injected into the application being tested needs to be signed.
-This is included in teh pom.xml, but relies keystore information from your maven settings.xml in the .m2 directory.
+This is included in the pom.xml, but relies keystore information from your maven settings.xml in the .m2 directory.

 The settings.xml file should contain the following sections: